 It’s that time of year, Mentor!
 As school draws to a close, we encourage you to plan a meaningful closure with your mentee.
-Whether it is saying “so-long for the summer,” saying “goodbye” forever, or even if you haven’t met with your mentee this year, the steps remain the same: reiterate your friendship, celebrate your happy memories, leave nothing positive unsaid about your mentee.
+Whether it is saying “so-long for the summer,” saying “goodbye” forever, the steps remain the same: reiterate your friendship, celebrate your happy memories, leave nothing positive unsaid about your mentee.
 Your goal is to make sure your mentee knows they are awesome and that you remain friends no matter what!

 Planning to continue mentoring in the fall?
 Begin setting the groundwork for a “mini” closure with your mentee now.
 Share what you have enjoyed about this year, and the growth you have seen in them.
 Express your intention to continue the mentoring relationship, if they would like to, next year.
 It is important not to “promise” you will be back, as we cannot control the future, but do let them know you “hope” to see them in September.